14 Rules for Co-parenting with a Narcissist

 I now have more energy for my “work”.
 I have more energy for my kids.
 I have more energy to do the things that will help me become the woman I want to be.

 I understand having skepticism that anything can work.
 The abuse of a narcissist is insidious and pervasive.
 When it involves our children, we feel all the more helpless to fight it.
 There was a point when I truly didn’t believe that things could get any better.
 Looking back, I’m so glad I didn’t give up.
-Here are the things I learned that proved effective for me in knocking his behavior to the bottom of the list of things that deserve my energy and attention:
+Here are the things I learned that proved effective for me in moving his behavior to the bottom of the pile of things that deserve my energy and attention:

 - Lower your expectations: Get rid of the shoulds and deal with what is.

 This is the most important cognitive reframing strategy you have at your disposal.
 The disappointment of unmet expectations will make you miserable in any area of your life, but it is especially painful when you are watching your kids suffer the loss of the kind of dad they should have.
 Sometimes this comes more clearly into focus after you leave and he no longer has you to prop him up.
-It can be a shocking just how deficient he is.
+It can be a shock seeing just how deficient he really is.

 It seems reasonable to lament all the things a good parent would do and wish that you had a capable and mature co-parent.
 But, as anyone who has played Powerball at $200 million knows, wishing and hoping doesn’t get you anywhere.